ploomber/soopervisor/doc/cookbook/kubernetes.rst

     # generate argo yaml spec
     soopervisor export argo --skip-tests  --ignore-git

-The command will generate build the docker image, push it to the repository and generate an Argo spec at ``argo/argo.yaml``.
+The command will build the docker image, push it to the repository and generate an Argo spec at ``argo/argo.yaml``.

 Note that the command above will only export outdated tasks (the ones whose